-Instructor-Student Interaction
+Student-Instructor Interaction

-Regular effective contact between the instructor and students is mandated in Title 5 for all Distance Education courses, regardless of whether the course is fully online or delivered as a hybrid.
-In the case of a hybrid, regular effective contact-initiated by the instructor--must occur in the online portion of the class.
+Regular, effective contact between the instructor and students is mandated in all Distance Education courses, regardless of whether the course is fully online or delivered as a hybrid.
+In the case of a hybrid, regular, effective contact-initiated by the instructor--must occur in the online portion of the class.
 Since this is mandated, do not use sentences like "The instructor may email his students" or "The instructor might choose to email his students."

 Methods of interaction Description (add specifics for your course) Email The instructor will initiate interaction with students to determine that they are accessing and comprehending course material and are participating regularly in course activities.
 Students will be encouraged to email the instructor with questions about the content, structure, grading, etc., of the course.
 Replies will be made as soon as possible.
-Class discussion board The instructor will regularly participate in discussions that deal with academic content, will constantly provide substantive feedback, and will facilitate all of the discussions.
-Feedback on assignments The instructor will provide regular substantive, academic feedback to students on assignments and other assessments.
-Announcements Announcements that are academic in nature will be posted to the class regularly.
-To a lesser extent, the instructor will post announcements include information on when assignments are due, changes in the syllabus, exam schedules, etc. Chat The instructor will use chat to interact with students, textually and/or graphically, in real-time.
+Class discussion board The instructor will facilitate discussions in the class discussion board.
+While it's impossible to reply to every student posting, the instructor will read each one and reply to selected postings.
+Replies will be substantive.
+Feedback on assignments The instructor will make substantive comments on student submissions, such as written assignments and exam essay questions.
+Announcements Announcements will be posted to the class regularly.
+Announcements will include information on when assignments are due, changes in the syllabus, and exam schedules.
+Chat The instructor will use chat to interact with students, textually and/or graphically, in real-time.
 The instructor will use a chatroom to conduct virtual office hours.
 Webconferencing The instructor will use webconferencing to interact with students in real-time.
 The instructor will use webconferencing to conduct virtual office hours and to deliver content live to students.
 Blogs Blogs will be used as an interactive writing tool for the instructor and students to publicly discuss and give feedback on topics relating to the course.
-Social networking A social networking tool will be used to disseminate academic information and allow for student comments.
+Video The instructor will create short video clips to initiate private and public interaction with students.
+Video will be used to also provide feedback on assignment submissions.
+Social networking A social networking tool will be used to disseminate information and allow for student comments.
 Telephone The telephone will be used to interact with students individually to answer questions, review student work, etc. Face-to-face meetings Students will come to campus during face-to-face office hours to discuss any facet of the course. (hybrid courses only) Other